mhx/dwarfs/doc/mkdwarfs.md

      plain   |     6,430,275 |   121.30% |  48.36% |  41.37%
     ---------|---------------|-----------|---------|---------

-So the default (`auto`) is roughly 20% smaller than not using any packing (`none` or `plain`).
+So, the default (`auto`) is roughly 20% smaller than not using any packing (`none` or `plain`).
 Enabling `all` packing options doesn't reduce the size much more.
 However, it *does* help if you want to further compress the block.
-So if you're really desperately trying to reduce the image size, enabling `all` packing would be an option at the cost of using a lot more memory when using the filesystem.
+So, if you're really desperately trying to reduce the image size, enabling `all` packing would be an option at the cost of using a lot more memory when using the filesystem.